RoboticOceanographicSurfaceSampler/t-rake/docs/PythonAPI.md

 <b>Parameters:</b>
 `ADCHandle`: The opaque ADC handle returned from a call to Initialize().
 This identifies the ADC instance.
-<b>Returns:</b> `values[]`
+<b>Returns:</b> `values[]`: The array of converted values [AChannels[0], AChannels[1], ..., AChannels[N], BChannels[0], BChannels[1], ..., BChannels[N]]

 Before calling ReadConversions(), a channel sequence must be established using DefineSequence().
 This function will then perform a single conversion command to the A/D chip, which will convert all channels in the sequence, and return them.

+The A/D chip hardware will select the first pair of registers [AChannels[0], BChannels[0]] provided by DefineSequence() and convert them in a single operation, then sequence to the second pair of registers [AChannels[1], BChannels[1]] and so on through [AChannels[N], BChannels[N]].
+The sequence is performed in hardware at high speed, so all pairs in the sequence stack are converted as nearly as possible (within 10s of microseconds of each other) at the same time.

+Only after the hardware conversion sequence is complete, the low-level code will read back the results and make them available in the values[] array.

-The returned converted samples are returned in an array with all A side samples returned first, followed by all B side samples.
+The converted samples are returned in the values[] array with all A side samples returned first, followed by all B side samples.

 ### `Start(ADCHandle, period) : None`